On local rings of finite syzygy representation type: Notation and terminology

 If $M$ is a finitely generated $R$-module, then $\Supp_RM=\V(\ann M)$. \end{chunk} \begin{chunk} An $R$-module $M$ is said to be \textit{locally free on the punctured spectrum} if $M_\p$ is a free $R_\p$-module for any non-maximal prime ideal $\p$ of $R$.
 Let $\mod_0(R)$ denote the full subcategory of $\mod(R)$ consisting of modules that are locally free on the punctured spectrum. \end{chunk} \begin{chunk} \textbf{Maximal Cohen--Macaulay modules.} A finitely generated $R$-module $M$ is called \emph{maximal Cohen--Macaulay} if $\depth(M_\p)\geq \dim(R_\p)$ for each prime ideals $\p$ of $R$; see \cite{BH, LW, Yoshino} for more details.
 The full subcategory of $\mod(R)$ consisting of maximal Cohen--Macaulay $R$-modules is denoted by $\CM(R)$.
 A commutative Noetherian ring $R$ is said to be \emph{Cohen--Macaulay} if $R\in\CM(R)$.

 Let $\CM_0(R)$ denote the full subcategory of $\CM(R)$ consisting of modules that are locally free on the punctured spectrum.
 That is, $\CM_0(R)\colonequals\CM(R)\cap \mod_0(R)$. \end{chunk} \begin{chunk} \textbf{Resolving subcategories.} Let $\X$ be a full subcategory of $\mod(R)$.
-The subcategory $\X$ is said to be \emph{resolving} if $\X$ contains $\proj(R)$ and it satisfies the following conditions: for any short exact sequence $0\rightarrow M_1\rightarrow M_2\rightarrow M_3\rightarrow 0$ in $\mod(R)$, \begin{enumerate} \item If $M_1,M_3\in\X$, then $M_2\in\X$; \item If $M_2,M_3\in\X$, then $M_1\in\X$. \end{enumerate} For example, if $R$ is Cohen--Macaulay, then $\CM(R)$ is a resolving subcategory of $\mod(R)$. \end{chunk} \begin{chunk} \textbf{Finite (resp. countable) representation type}.
+The subcategory $\X$ is called \emph{resolving} if it contains $\proj(R)$, is closed under direct summands, and it satisfies the following conditions: for any short exact sequence $0\rightarrow M_1\rightarrow M_2\rightarrow M_3\rightarrow 0$ in $\mod(R)$, \begin{enumerate} \item If $M_1,M_3\in\X$, then $M_2\in\X$; \item If $M_2,M_3\in\X$, then $M_1\in\X$. \end{enumerate} For example, if $R$ is Cohen--Macaulay, then $\CM(R)$ is a resolving subcategory of $\mod(R)$. \end{chunk} \begin{chunk} \textbf{Finite (resp. countable) representation type}.
 Let $\X$ be a subcategory of $\mod(R)$.
 We say that $\X$ has \emph{finite (resp. countable) representation type} if there are only finitely (resp. countably) many isomorphism classes of indecomposable modules belonging to $\X$.

 It is also common to say that $R$ has finite Cohen--Macaulay type when $\CM(R)$ has finite representation type. \end{chunk}